Check out the 2024- 2025 EMSI Seminar Series.

 This new feature highlights books from USC Libraries Special Collections with an emphasis on new acquisitions.

-For more information, contact Derek Christian Quezada Meneses, Rare Books Librarian, USC Special Collections.
+For more information, contact Derek Christian Quezada Meneses, Rare Book Librarian, USC Special Collections and Lauren Dodds, EMSI Postdoctoral Researcher.

 Recent Events